rkanapka/homelab/README.md

 ---

 ### 🚀 How to Start the Project

+The setup uses Docker Compose and environment variables to manage services.<br/>
+Plex and other apps require initial configuration via their UIs after deployment.

 1. Ensure Docker and Docker Compose are installed.
 2. Ensure `.env` contains all necessary environment variables.
 Example provided in `.env.sample` file.
 ```